Termite Control, Construction/Repairs, Rot Damage Repairs - Pest Control License # PR 938 | Contractor State License # 629345

 Subterranean Termites

 Subterranean Termites can rapidly destroy your home.
-Franz Termite Control will protect your most valuable asset – serving San Mateo & Santa Clara counties.
+We’ll protect your most valuable asset – serving San Mateo & Santa Clara counties.

-Telltale Signs of Subterranean Termites: Mud Tunnels and Fallen Wings
+Telltale Signs of Subterranean Termites: Mud Tunnels, Swarmers, and Fallen Wings

 Subterranean termites differ significantly from their drywood and dampwood counterparts.
 Rather than nesting directly within wood, subterranean termites establish colonies underground.
 This strategy shields them from weather extremes and allows them to access a wider range of environments.
 In contrast, drywood and dampwood termites nest inside the wood they infest.